gitter-badger/WIngo2/README.md

 # WIngo2
 Official Home of WIngo Version 2
-WIngo is the best solution to plan timetables with a high complex algorithm and manage substitutions and export them as HTML or display on monitors.
+WIngo is the best solution to plan timetables with a high complex algorithm and manage substitutions.

-It offers an easily handling user interface and many useful features.
+### Features
+- User-friendly UI
+- Export Substitutions as HTML
+- Write Substitutions to Database

 ### Installation
 - `npm install`